SebastianScherer88/star_wars_dogfighter/README.md

 ## Summary

 This is a game I wanted to do for some time.
 It's a classic 2D, top-down shooter with where the player shoots down enemy ships while being supported by ally ships.
-The version in both master and dev_star_wars branches are demo versions that are not the finished game, but should let you see what its all about.
-I'm having a lot of fun working on this game, but it still is very much a work in progress!
+I had a lot of fun working on this game, and hope you enjoy playing it as much as I enjoyed making it!

 ![Your standard rebel scum](./graphics/cockpit/rebel_pilot1.bmp)

 Please feel free to try it out on your computer, and contact me at below email to leave some feedback!

 scherersebastian@yahoo.de

-I hope you have as much fun playing (the eventual finished version of) this game as I am having creating it.

 ![Another empire stooge](./graphics/cockpit/empire_pilot1.bmp)